AbstractEyes/nikola/README.md

 ## 🔭 Nikola...
 A manifestation of potential responses and the analysis of their resonant echo in pragmatic utilization.

-She does not predict, she Respond to field alignment
+She does not predict, she responds to field alignment

 She does not guess, she waits until modulation is required